 Pixie Stacked Bob

-A stacked bob is traditionally a fairly short haircut, but that doesn’t mean it can’t get even shorter.
+A stacked bob is a fairly short haircut, but you can get it even shorter.
 Have your stylist use clippers to cut your hair in the back very short (like a pixie) and keep the hair in the front just long enough to reach your ears.

 Rainbow Stacked Bob